NYPL/is-research-service/README.md

 ``GET /api/v0.1/items/{nyplSource}/{id}/is-research``

+The `is-research-layer` directory corresponds to the Lambda Layer used for the forthcoming `SubjectHeadingPoster`.
+Instructions for updating and redeploying the layer are below.

 The business logic implemented in this code base for determining if an item or bib is research or circulating is documented here:

 https://github.com/NYPL/nypl-core/blob/master/vocabularies/business-logic/nyplResearchItemAndBibDetermination.md